 - Frame your feature goals.
 Casari indicates that “we need to think about what we’re optimizing for …. the greatest gift that feature engineering has given me over the years is really cutting down this iteration speed“.
 While it is easy to utilize libraries that work with many data types, Casari advocates how it is ”more efficient to use some of those more sparse numerical representations than it is to use those richer data frames that exist and have a lot of metadata around them” and “iteration speed is critical because this is really what’s going to help you move forward.
 The other part is going to be thinking about is model performance.
 The model that you’re choosing, the kind of features that you’re building, in order to optimize for certain kinds of models.”
 This helps avoid stress on the model and a potentially useless result.

 - Test, Iterate, Test Again.
-In the final aspect of the proposed framework, Casari indicates that data scientists will test the choices for robustness, validate the choices, and realize that, results will change because reality around the system or model changes.
+In the final aspect of the proposed framework, Casari indicates that data scientists will test the choices for robustness, validate the choices, and realize that, results will change because the reality around the system or model changes.
 Casari advocates having both the processes and mindset in place that you can continue to adjust for this.”

 Context On A Few Techniques

 The bulk of Casari’s session focused on providing mathematical context (i.e., principles, how it will impact work, use cases, etc.) regarding a few different techniques as applied versions of the techniques covered are available in the GitHub repo.
-This Field Note covers vector space to feature space, binarization, and high-level overview of binning.
-Additional in-depth coverage on techniques including more counts, feature scaling, bag of words, frequency based filtering, and chunking are covered in the video and the book.
+This Field Note covers vector space to feature space, binarization, and a high-level overview of binning.
+Additional in-depth coverage on techniques including more counts, feature scaling, bag of words, frequency-based filtering, and chunking are covered in the video and the book.

 Vectors and Spaces